Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) On March 2, Israel blocked aid trucks from entering the Gaza Strip, escalating tensions in the six-week-old ceasefire deadlock.
 Hamas called on Egyptian and Qatari mediators to intervene.

-Israeli Prime Minister Benjamin Netanyahu's office announced that it had approved a proposal by US President Donald Trump's special envoy, Steve Witkoff, for a temporary ceasefire in Gaza during Ramadan and Passover, immediately after the first phase of the previous ceasefire expired.
+Israeli Prime Minister Benjamin Netanyahu's office announced that it had accepted a proposal by US President Donald Trump's special envoy, Steve Witkoff, for a temporary ceasefire in Gaza during Ramadan and Passover, immediately after the first phase of the previous ceasefire expired.

 Israeli soldiers in the Gaza Strip.
 Photo: CC/Wiki